gonfva/gonfva.github.io/content/en/blog/2013-02-06-spanish-budget-deficit-3q2012.md

 date: 2013-02-06T18:57:33
 comments: false
 categories: Politics
+tags:
+  - Politics
 ---

-<br />From time to time I visit [the page where the internal comptroller in Spain posts its budget deficit figures](http://www.igae.pap.minhap.gob.es/sitios/igae/en-GB/InformesCuentas/Informes/Paginas/publicaciones.aspx).
+From time to time I visit [the page where the internal comptroller in Spain posts its budget deficit figures](http://www.igae.pap.minhap.gob.es/sitios/igae/en-GB/InformesCuentas/Informes/Paginas/publicaciones.aspx).
 Last week there was a link to the calendar of future publications.
 The calendar was last updated past September, and didn´t show anything for 2013.
 Usually at the end of January appears 3rd quarter budget deficit.
 So when January ended with no new data, I knew the figures would be bad.

 And they are terrible.